Architecture student wins AJ Student undergraduate prize

 28 September 2019

-Tatiana Light, a Part 1 architecture student at Cardiff University the 2019 AJ Student Prize in the undergraduate category.
+Tatiana Light, a Part 1 architecture student at Cardiff University has won the 2019 AJ Student Prize in the undergraduate category.

 Tatiana’s project ‘The Town Architect’ was referred to as a ‘simultaneously heroic and understated’ project that questions planning, place, the role of a town architect and regulations in the town of Hay-on-Wye, which straddles the border of England and Wales.